Ram-N/prediction-contests/icc2023/rules.md

 Maximum points that can be scored = 16 + 16 + 16 = **48 points**

 ### Leaderboard
 The leaderboard will be updated regularly, once the Group stage nears its completion and some team places are known.
 Note that there is a separate leaderboard for participants who are Under-18.
 The **Ultimate winner** will be declared on November 19th, 2023.

+### Group Code
+If a smaller subset of participants so wish, they could have a mini-leaderboard among themselves.
+This is possible if they all use a common agreed upon `Group Code`.
+For example, "Engg Club."
+It is even possible for one participant to be part of several groups:
+Just enter each one as comma-separated.
+Example: Engg Club, Hikers

+Each group will have its own leaderboard and a web-page, but everyone is part of the main leaderboard.

 If you have friends or relatives who are cricket lovers, invite them to try.
-Send them the QR Code to this page.
+Send them the QR Code to the entry form.
+It takes less than a minute.

 Good luck.
 If you are ready to enter your predictions, the form can be found **[here](https://bit.ly/2023-icc-prediction-contest)**

 # [Click for Entry Form](https://bit.ly/2023-icc-prediction-contest)
 To enter your predictions, use the [entry form here](http://bit.ly/2019_icc_worldcup_predictions).

-Read on for the rules.
+Good luck!